pavan2318/AppStoreVersionChecker/README.md

 ```
 python appstore_version_checker.py
 ```
-### Step 2: Enter the Apple Play Store URL
+### Step 2: Enter the Apple App Store URL
-The script will prompt you to enter the Apple Play Store URL for the application.
+The script will prompt you to enter the Apple App Store URL for the application.
 Provide the URL as requested.
 For example:
 ```
-Enter the Apple Play Store URL for the application: https://apps.apple.com/us/app/example-app/id123456789
+Enter the Apple App Store URL for the application: https://apps.apple.com/us/app/example-app/id123456789
 ```
 ### Step 3: Retrieve the Application Version
-Once you provide the URL, the script will send a request to the Play Store website and retrieve the current running version of the application.
+Once you provide the URL, the script will send a request to the App Store website and retrieve the current running version of the application.
 It will display the fetched version on the console.
 For example:
 ```
 Current running version: 1.2.3
 ```
 Congratulations!
-You have successfully used the AppStoreVersionChecker script to fetch the current running version of an application on the Apple Play Store.
+You have successfully used the AppStoreVersionChecker script to fetch the current running version of an application on the Apple App Store.

+## Acknowledgments

+We would like to express our gratitude to the following individuals and resources that have contributed to the development of the AppStoreVersionChecker script:

+- **Open-source Community**: We extend our appreciation to the open-source community for providing valuable resources, libraries, and frameworks that have been instrumental in building this project.

+- **Beautiful Soup**: We would like to thank the developers of Beautiful Soup for creating a powerful and easy-to-use library that enables HTML parsing and data extraction.
+More information about Beautiful Soup can be found at [https://www.crummy.com/software/BeautifulSoup/](https://www.crummy.com/software/BeautifulSoup/).

+- **Requests Library**: We acknowledge the developers of the Requests library for providing a user-friendly HTTP library that simplifies sending requests and handling responses.
+More information about the Requests library can be found at [https://docs.python-requests.org/en/latest/](https://docs.python-requests.org/en/latest/).

+- **Stack Overflow**: We express our gratitude to the Stack Overflow community for their contributions and support in answering programming-related questions that helped us overcome challenges during the development of this project.

+- **GitHub**: We would like to thank GitHub for providing a robust platform that allows us to host and share our project with the community.

+- **Contributors**: We appreciate the efforts of all contributors who have submitted bug reports, feature requests, and pull requests to improve the AppStoreVersionChecker script.

+Thank you all for your valuable contributions and support!